I asked the bailiff a simple question about the closing argument.

 A few favorites worth opening, copying, and passing along.

-What counts as progress at the drafting sprint?
+What counts as progress at the jury box?

-When the inventor stops revising the office action response long enough to blame the rejection.
+When the deputy clerk stops revising the cross outline long enough to blame the closing argument.

-"Can you make the rejection sound clearer?" asked Taylor.
+"Can you make the sidebar drama sound clearer?" asked Taylor.

-"I can make it sound final," said the inventor.
+"I can make it sound final," said the court reporter.